 A former Victorian mansion, The Bird has been transformed into an eclectic boutique hotel, boasting a varied collection of contemporary art and quirky interiors.
 Bedrooms are stylish and characterful with plush furnishings and warm tones.

-The food on offer here is also exquisite, where West Country-inspired dishes are served at the hotel’s refined restaurant, Plate.
+The food on offer here is also exquisite; West Country-inspired dishes are served at the hotel’s refined restaurant.
 The vibrant outdoor terrace transforms into a stylish beach bar in summer and a cosy wonderland with seasonal heated ‘dining domes’ during winter.
-This hotel welcomes pet companions for an extra nightly fee too.
+This hotel welcomes pet companions for an extra fee, too.

 7. Apex City of Bath

-A family-friendly central hotel, the Apex City of Bath offers spacious comfortable rooms and a choice of excellent facilities including a heated pool, steam room, sauna, and gym.
+A family-friendly central hotel, the Apex City of Bath offers spacious and comfortable rooms as well as a choice of excellent facilities.
+These include a heated pool, steam room, sauna, and gym.
 The restaurant has a relaxed atmosphere and serves a wide choice of British and Mediterranean cuisine.

-For those looking for an adventure further afield, Bath Spa station is less than 10 minutes’ walk away from stations travelling to Bristol or London.
+For those looking for an adventure further afield, Bath Spa station is less than 10 minutes away from stations travelling to Bristol or London.

 8. Eight, Bath

-The 17 rooms on offer are modern and contemporary blended with period features.
+The 17 rooms on offer are modern and contemporary, with a blend of period features, too.
 Plus, the hotel has an excellent restaurant serving exquisite French and Italian cuisine and, in the evenings, guests can retire to the stylish bar to enjoy a tipple or two.

 9. The Roseate Villa